 RESTORING NATIONAL PRIDE

 After decades of foreign influences, hula had been banned in 1820.
 At King Kalākaua’s coronation in February of 1883, he featured hula dancers as a vibrant celebration of his Hawaiian heritage.
-These performances of hula, mele, and oli (songs and chants) were not only extremely popular among the thousands who gathered to witness the festivities, but they also showed King Kalākaua’s commitment to keeping traditional cultural practices alive as part of a modern monarchy during a pivotal time in the Hawaiian Kingdom.
+These performances of hula, mele, and oli (songs and chants) were not only extremely popular among the thousands of spectators who gathered to witness the festivities, but they also showed King Kalākaua’s commitment to keeping traditional cultural practices alive as part of his vision to create a modern monarchy during a pivotal time in the Hawaiian Kingdom.

 PRESERVING ANCIENT KNOWLEDGE